ans-group/docs.ukfast.co.uk/source/webcel/ssl.md

 ## SSL Offloading

-When using SSL offloading, we decrypt and remove the SSL element of the request when it passes through the Webcel.
+When using SSL offloading, we decrypt and remove the SSL element of the request when it passes through the WebCel.
 To do this, we install your SSL certificate onto the Webcelerator and then handle all traffic from therein as HTTP.

 Once the traffic is decrypted, we can inspect the request to determine whether it should be served from cache or piped to the backend server.

 To allow you to identify from the backend whether the traffic originated as HTTPS or not, we add the `X-Forwarded-Proto` header onto the request which will be set to `https` if the request was originally HTTPS.

-Further to this, we also add a `X-Forwarded-For` header onto the request containing the originating IP address of the request, which will allow you to retrieve the client IP in your applcication rather than the Webcelerator IP.
+We also add a `X-Forwarded-For` header onto the request containing the originating IP address of the request, which will allow you to retrieve the client IP for use in your applcication.

 ### Apache HTTPS redirection fix